edemko/nanopass/README.md

 Importantly, we treat symbols differently based on their shape:
   * `UpCamelCase` is used as in normal Haskell: to identify constructors, both type- and data-
   * `$Name` is used for recursive references
-  * `lowerCamel` is used TODO
+  * `lowerCamel` is used for language parameters and the names of terms
   * `DotSeparated.UpCamelCase` is used to qualify the names of languages and types.
   * a handful of operators are used

-Since the syntax is based on s-expressions, we use [Scheme's entry format](https://schemers.org/Documents/Standards/R5RS/) conventions for describing the syntax.
+Since the syntax is based on s-expressions, we use [Scheme's entry format](https://schemers.org/Documents/Standards/R5RS/HTML/r5rs-Z-H-4.html#%_sec_1.3.3) conventions for describing the syntax.
 Importantly, we syntactic variables are enclosed in `⟨angle brackets⟩`, and ellipsis `⟨thing⟩…` indicate zero or more repetitions of `⟨thing⟩`.
 Round, square, and curly brackets, as well as question mark, asterisk, and so on have no special meaning: they only denote themselves.

+The syntax for defining languages, from scratch or by derivation is:
 ```
 langdef
   ::= ⟨language definition⟩